-This spring, life looks a little different in cities and towns across America.
+In 2020, life looked a little different in cities and towns across America.
 In the midst of the coronavirus pandemic, restaurant patios remain empty, streets are quiet, and playgrounds are devoid of laughter.
 In the middle of this gloomy crisis, though, we’ve seen so many examples of human kindness at its finest.
 Individuals and businesses are finding creative ways to give back to medical workers, food pantries, and their communities.
-And now, a little financial help is on the way too.
+And now, some additional financial help is on the way too.

-In late March 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act1,2 to provide financial relief to individuals, families, and businesses who have been impacted by the coronavirus pandemic.
+In late December 2020, Congress passed the Coronavirus Response and Relief Supplemental Appropriations Act of 20211,2 to provide a second round of financial relief to individuals, families, and businesses who have been impacted by the coronavirus pandemic.
 As a result of this Act, many Americans will start to see stimulus checks in the mail or direct deposited to their accounts in the coming weeks (depending on eligibility).

 If you think you’re eligible for this payment, how do you plan to make the most of this money?
 Check out this simple step-by-step guide to make these extra funds work in your favor.